vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 <a name="step-1"></a>

 ## Step 1.
-Connect to the Defender for Cloud Apps portal
+Connect to Defender for Cloud Apps

 To verify licensing and to connect to the Defender for Cloud Apps portal, see [Quickstart: Get started with Microsoft Defender for Cloud Apps](/cloud-app-security/getting-started-with-cloud-app-security).